History

 Burton Fleming 20/5/08

 I hope you have enjoyed our trip down memory lane, archives have been a little thin on the ground.
-My thanks go to Glynne, Sue and Anne for their contributions.
+My thanks go to Glynne, Sue, and Anne for their contributions.
 I would also like to thank my wife for typing and correcting my spelling mistakes !!
-The black and white photo shows me on cornet, front row, playing in Bridlington Excelsior Junior Band in 1962 aged 9.
-Doesn't look as though i've grown up much in the second photo !!!!
+The black and white photo shows me on the cornet, front row, playing in Bridlington Excelsior Junior Band in 1962 aged 9.
+Doesn't look as though I've grown up much in the second photo !!!!

 HUNMANBY SILVER BAND 2024